-When parents separate, one of the most important issues that they need to resolve relates to the importance of continuing a relationship between the children or child and the parent who they do not live with on a permanent basis.
+When parents separate, one of the most important disputes that they need to address relates to the importance of continuing a relationship between the children or child and the parent who they do not live with on a permanent basis.

 The importance of this is highlighted in the Family Law Act 1975 which relates to the rights and interests of all children in Australia.
 The Act sets out that its object is to ensure that children have the benefit of a meaningful relationship with both of their parents to the maximum extent that is in their best interests and to enable them to "achieve their full potential".
 The Act also emphasises that there is a need to protect children from any physical or psychological harm from being subjected or exposed to abuse, neglect or family violence.

 The Family Law Act also sets out that the principles underlying this objective are, unless it would be contrary to a child's best interests, that:

 - Children have the right to know and be cared for by both their parents.